kcastellano13/Sea-urchin-cell-culture/01_Amplicon_Sequencing/README.md

-# Validating the identity of the cells in culture using 16S rDNA PCR and 18S rDNA targeted amplicon sequencing
+# Validating the identity of the cells in culture using 18S rDNA targeted amplicon sequencing

 1) QC raw data using FastQC v0.11.10.devel
 _script:_ _01_fastqc_rawdata.sh